How Does a Solar Pool Heater Work and How Much Does It Cost?

 How Much Does a Solar Pool Heater Cost?

-Prices vary, but according to Solar Reviews, expect to pay at least $3,000 and up to $7,500 for the unit itself.
-Add another $500 to $2,000 in labor costs for installation.
+Prices vary, but according to HomeGuide, solar pool heaters cost between $2,000 (CAD 2,700) and $5,000 (CAD 6,800) for the unit itself.
+Add another $500 to $1,500 (CAD 680 to CAD 2,000) in labor costs for installation.
 Although they come with a higher upfront cost compared to other pool heaters, remember that this is the most cost-effective pool heating system, resulting in potentially substantial energy cost savings in the future.

 How Warm Does a Solar-Heated Pool Get?